Will Oregon cover the spread vs. UCLA? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Oregon is 6-3 against the spread and 9-3 overall when scoring more than 62 points.
+- When Oregon scores more than 62 points, it is 6-3 against the spread and 9-3 overall.

-- The Bruins' 67.8 points per game are only 3.4 fewer points than the 71.2 the Ducks allow to opponents.

-- UCLA has put together a 1-2 ATS record and a 3-1 overall record in games it scores more than 71.2 points.

 Bet on this or any college basketball matchup at BetMGM